 They ripen from the bottom of the stalk upward, so you can start to harvest them when the lower sprouts reach the size of large marbles by removing the leaf below the sprout first, then twisting and pulling the sprout.
 Remove any yellowing leaves on the plant as they can harbour disease and restrict airflow around the ripening sprouts.

 If you want to pick every sprout on the stalk, cut the whole stalk as the sprouts will keep fresher for longer.

 After harvesting, a second crop of Brussels sprouts may begin to grow at the base of the stem.
 These will not be as tight as the first buds but they are still edible.

 Gluts of sprouts can be frozen.
 Blanch them for two or three minutes before freezing and reduce the cooking time when you use them.

 The leafy tops are also edible and can be cooked like cabbage greens.

-If you have any great recipes for using Brussel sprouts, please do let us know and make sure you try The Indonesian Cook’s recipe for Brussel Sprout Fritters.
+If you have any great recipes for using Brussels sprouts, please do let us know and make sure you try The Indonesian Cook’s recipe for Brussels Sprout Fritters.

-Netting with insect netting, using brassica collars and practicing good crop rotation are all preventative measure you can take to ensure the health of your Brussel sprouts.
+Netting with insect netting, using brassica collars, and practising good crop rotation are all preventative measure you can take to ensure the health of your Brussels sprouts.

-Brussel sprouts are the perfect winter crop, even tasting better after a light frost and they can be cropped right through until February to fill the hungry gap.
+Brussels sprouts are the perfect winter crop, even tasting better after a light frost, and they can be cropped right through until February to fill the hungry gap.